openup-app/app/README.md

 ===============
 1. Install [Flutter](https://flutter.dev/docs/get-started/install)
 2. From the command line, navigate to this directory: `cd path/to/the/app`
+3. Download the app dependencies: `pub get`
-2. Run the code generator: `pub run build_runner build`
+4. Run the code generator: `pub run build_runner build`
-3. Run the app: `flutter run`
+5. Run the app: `flutter run`